Home / News / Product News / Common Water Quality Parameters You Must Monitor for Optimal System Performance

 1. pH Level

-pH measures the acidity or alkalinity of water on a scale from 0 to 14, with 7 being neutral.
-A pH level that is too high or too low can cause scaling, corrosion, and equipment failure.
+What It Is:The measure of how acidic/basic water is.
+The range goes from 0 - 14, with 7 being neutral.
+If your pH levels are too high or too low it can cause scaling and corrosion.

-• Low pH (acidic) water can cause corrosion of pipes, heat exchangers, and other equipment.
+Why It’s Important: Too low of a pH and your water is becoming acidic.
+Acidic water can cause corrosion to pipes, heat exchangers, and other equipment.

 Best Practices: